 How Structural Integration Works

-SI is a type of bodywork which seeks to open, balance, and align one’s body; thereby integrating the structure of the human body which can get off-balance through a lifetime of compensatory patterns.
+SI is a type of bodywork that seeks to open, balance, and align one’s body; thereby integrating the structure of the human body which can get off-balance through a lifetime of compensatory patterns.

 SI achieves this re-integration primarily through working with the fascia, or connective tissue of the body.
 Working in the fascia is very slow, patient work which many describe as the thing that finally touches the areas that haven’t been reached before.